 KCLSO has flourished under the batons of renowned conductors since it was founded.
 Beginning with Toby Purser (Principal Conductor, Orion Orchestra) the role of musical director then passed on to Robert Tuohy (Assistant Conductor, Orchestre National de Montpellier), Daniel Cohen (Principal Conductor, Jersey Chamber Orchestra) and then to Dominic Grier (Guest Conductor, The Royal Ballet and Opéra National de Lyon).
 In 2012, KCLSO was delighted to welcome Jonathan Lo as musical director, who continues to lead the orchestra to new levels of success.

-As well as providing valuable and varied orchestral experience, KCLSO holds a concerto competition.
-This provides the opportunity for some of the extremely gifted members to showcase their talent alongside the orchestra.
-Last year’s winners were Claudia Moore-Gillon who played Prokofiev’s first Violin Concerto, Alex MacFarlane playing Hindemith’s Der Schwanendreher on the viola and Alanna MacFarlane’s performance of Weber’s Bassoon concerto.
+As well as providing valuable and varied orchestral experience, KCLSO holds an annual concerto competition.
+This provides the opportunity for some of our extremely gifted members, plus members of the King’s music department, to showcase their talent alongside the orchestra.
+This year’s winners were Lantian Gu, Debbie Barnes, Stefan Cunningham and Liz Isles, who will be performing Ibert’s Concertina de camera in our first concert of the 2017-18 season on 28th October.

-Last season, a series of conducting classes for student conductors run by Colin Metters culminated in an orchestral conducting masterclass alongside KCLSO, allowing several young conductors to have their first experience leading a full-scale symphony orchestra.
-As well as these masterclasses, KCLSO offer the opportunity of an Assistant Conductor position to a KCL music student for a season, providing extremely valuable orchestral conducting experience with one-to-one coaching from our Musical Director, Jonathon Lo.
+As an orchestra, we pride ourselves on our work with young, emerging conductors.
+KCLSO offer the opportunity of an Assistant Conductor position to a KCL music student for a season, providing extremely valuable orchestral conducting experience with one-to-one coaching from our Musical Director, Jonathon Lo.
 Previous Assistant Conductors have gone on to undertake postgraduate conducting studies at institutions including the Royal Academy of Music and Moscow State Tchaikovsky Conservatory.
+As well as this, we also take part in masterclasses as part of an orchestral conducting course run by Colin Metters at KCL, allowing several young conductors to have their first experience leading a full-scale symphony orchestra.